Aniket10k/anikennnn/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploy the app on git hub pages.
+It will be deployed to [https://aniket10k.github.io/anikennnn/](https://aniket10k.github.io/anikennnn/)

+If you find any problems visit [react-gh-pages](https://github.com/gitname/react-gh-pages/tree/master)

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**